cmusatyalab/openrtist/README.md

 cd /workspace/gabriel/server/bin
 ./gabriel-ucomm -s 172.17.0.2:8021
 ```
-In the next tmux window(CTRL-b 2), navigate to the OpenStyleTransfer application directory.
+In the next tmux window(CTRL-b 2), navigate to the OpenRTiST application directory.
 __If executing server for Python clients...__
 Execute the Python proxy, specifying the ip address listed earlier with the -s flag.
 Be sure to include the port 8021.
 ```